AI Agents on monday.com

 To create your first agent:

-First click on the AI Agents tab in the left navigation pane.
-Next, click on the + New agents tab on the left pane menu, and then click on + Start from blank at the top right of the page.
+First, click on the AI Agents tab in the left navigation pane.
+Next, click on the + New agents tab on the left pane menu.

-You also have the ability to use pre-built agents in Agents made for you.
+You can also use pre-built agents in Agents made for you.
 These templates are personalized and specifically generated for your role within your company and based on the data on your boards.

-Once your request is uploaded, you will see the following page.
+Next, you will see the following page.
 Here you can customize your agent as you wish.
-To continue, click on Onboard [agent's name]:
+To continue, click on Onboard:

 Customizing and managing your agent

-There are several components in the Agent builder that give you the ability to customize, tweak, and manage your agent until you are confident your agent is ready to get to work.
+There are several components in the Agent builder that give you the ability to customize, tweak, and manage your agent.
+All changes you make, whether through the chat or the config panel, are saved and applied automatically.

 Agent left panel chat